ForWarZz/davey_lifeguard_ha/README.md

 ![Davey Lifeguard Logo](ressources/logo.png)

-## Project Summary:
+## Project Summary
-This project is a custom integration for Home Assistant, designed to leverage and control data from a Davey Lifeguard device, a connected pool management system.

-This is an unofficial integration, developed by an independent developer, with the aim of centralizing pool-related data and actions within the Home Assistant home automation interface.
+This project is a custom integration for Home Assistant, designed to seamlessly integrate with Davey Lifeguard connected pool management systems.
+Developed by an independent enthusiast, this integration aims to centralize the monitoring and control of your pool directly within the Home Assistant interface.

-## Main Features of the Integration:
+## Key Features

+This initial release offers the following functionalities:

-### 🔍 Real-time Sensor Monitoring:
+### Real-time Sensor Monitoring
+Keep a close eye on your pool's vital parameters:
 * Water pH
 * ORP (Oxidation-Reduction Potential)
 * Water Temperature